robabrazado/adventofcode2024/README.md

 Also!
 I should say I found a huge bug in the original implementation of my Coords object.
 At this late date, I can't even remember why I decided to implement what I did, but suffice it to say...I did it wrong.
 So that's been corrected with Day 4 Part 1, too.

+[On day 13] Part 2 not so bad.
+What I did probably isn't the best-performing solution I could have done, but it was fast to implement since I did end up making use of the part 1 functionality.

 ## Day 5: Print Queue

 I got part 1 relatively quickly, but then had to step away before getting sucked into part 2.
 When I got around to starting part 2, I had a neato idea that I thought would be pretty fun, and it was, but it was flawed in some way, because it passed test data but not real data.
 Rather than try and fix it, since it was already unnecessarily complicated, I just did a full rewrite with a way simpler algorithm.
 The solution I ended up with was *way* easier to implement, but probably isn't going to win any performance or elegance awards.
 I can also envision plenty of input conditions that would send me into an infinite loop, so it's basically the definition of quick and dirty.
 It works...but only for now.
 But!
 That's how it goes around here sometimes.
 I did a commit after I realized my first attempt failed, so it's in there for posterity.
 I dunno...I give myself a D for this one.
 Passing grade, but barely. :)